rodatboat/autoVocab/README.md

 <img src="./resources/logo.png" width="100" height="100">
 <!-- </p> -->

-The Python script leverages ChatGPT to automatically retrieve correct answers for Vocabulary.com's practice mode questions, and returns the answers using their API. making homework assignments a breeze to complete in minutes.
+This python bot leverages ChatGPT to automatically retrieve correct answers for Vocabulary.com's practice mode questions, and returns the answers using their API. making homework assignments a breeze to complete in minutes.

 ## Features